-The COPKIT project – Technology, training and knowledge for Early-Warning/Early-Action led policing in fighting Organised Crime and Terrorism – has received grant agreement No 786687 under the European Union’s H2020 research and innovation programme.
+The COPKIT project – Technology, training and knowledge for Early-Warning/Early-Action led policing in fighting Organised Crime and Terrorism – has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 786687

 Please sign up to the Solebay mailing list to download the Full Solebay project report.